Steamboy: Release

-Steamboy was released in Japan on July 17, 2004 alongside Pokémon: Destiny Deoxys where it was distributed by Toho.
+Steamboy was released in Japan on July 17, 2004, alongside Pokémon: Destiny Deoxys where it was distributed by Toho.
 The film was released in the United States by Triumph Films with an English-language dub on March 18, 2005, prior to this, TriStar Pictures was going to release the movie.
-The film was released to home video with the original Japanese version with English subtitles.
+The film was released to home video in the United States by Sony Pictures Home Entertainment (via Triumph Films and Destination Films) with an English-language dub and the original Japanese version with English subtitles on July 26, 2005.

 Reception

 Box office

 In Japan, the film grossed ¥1.16 billion, making it the 18th highest-grossing domestic film of 2004.
 The film was not a box office success in the United States, where it grossed $468,867 in 2005.

-According to the reviewer KJB at IGN this could be due to the marketing methods used in the United States.
+According to the reviewer KJB at IGN this could be due to the marketing methods used and the incredibly small limited release in the United States.
 Steamboy could have had a larger Western audience, but due to the limited release, that was not able to happen.
 "Steamboy is one of those few anime films that would be able to play to a wide audience in the United States.
 Instead, the film is getting a limited release through Sony's smaller label, skipping some cities entirely and only playing in smaller art houses in many of the cities that are getting the film."

 Critical response

+The movie received positive reviews.
+Review aggregation website Rotten Tomatoes gave Steamboy a rating of 61% based on over 90 reviews, and an average rating of 6.1/10, with the site's consensus "The story isn't the greatest, but there's an abundance of sci-fi eye candy to compensate."
+Metacritic assigned the film a weighted average score of 66 out of 100, based on 32 critics, indicating "generally favorable reviews".

 Steamboy was the 2004 recipient of Best Animated Feature Film at the Sitges - Catalan International Film Festival.
-The film received overall positive reviews from reviewers.

 Stephen Hunter of The Washington Post states, "the movie turns out to be one of those science-fiction pieces that is drawn from a peculiar moment in science, so the fiction has a historical sense to it.
 Steamboy clearly means to be a critique of Western culture: It uses issues such as industrialism, domination, mass destruction, ambition and despotism as a background to what feels like a boys' book adventure".
+The film received overall positive reviews from reviewers.